ga-wdi-pvd/express-intro/readme.md

 The readme can be found [here](https://github.com/ga-wdi-exercises/99_bottles_express)

 ## Views (20/100)

+Quick Review of the Request - Response cycle that we saw in Rails
+ 1. Router
+ 2. Controller
+ 3. Model
+ 4. View

+What parts are implemented thus far with Express?

 > One thing to note about views for today.
 We want to give you an initial introduction into how views can be generated through templating to achieve the